University of California, Los Angeles, Athletics

 Armen Kirakossian

-Armen Kirakossian enters his fourth season as the UCLA men’s golf head coach in 2025-26.
-He was selected to lead UCLA’s program on June 13, 2022, and has made an immediate impact in Westwood in his first three seasons.
+Armen Kirakossian enters his fifth season as the UCLA men’s golf head coach in 2026-27.
+He was selected to lead UCLA’s program on June 13, 2022, and has made a strong impact in Westwood through his first four seasons.

-As a team, UCLA produced three team tournament wins in 2024-25.
+UCLA produced three team tournament wins in 2024-25.
 During the fall season, the Bruins won The Preserve Golf Club Collegiate in Carmel, Calif.
 That marked the Bruins’ first team win since taking the title at The Lamkin San Diego Classic in 2021.
 UCLA finished in first place out of 30 teams at The Goodwin, hosted by Stanford University in March 2025.
-In their first season as members of the Big Ten Conference, UCLA won the Big Ten Championships at Baltimore Country Club, finishing one stroke ahead of second-place Illinois and 12 strokes ahead of third-place Michigan State.
-UCLA finished third or higher in seven tournaments in 2024-25, including a runner-up finish in October 2024 at the Golf Club of Georgia Collegiate.
+UCLA won the Big Ten Championships at Baltimore Country Club, finishing one stroke ahead of second-place Illinois.
+The Bruins finished third or higher in seven tournaments in 2024-25, including a runner-up finish at the Golf Club of Georgia Collegiate in Oct.
+2024.
 The Bruins concluded the 2024-25 season under par as a team (-62) across 13 stroke play tournaments, marking the second straight year in which UCLA finished the season under par.

-Ereño and Morales joined teammates Kyle An and Baylor Larrabee as All-Big Ten Conference selections in 2025.
-An and Larrabee secured second-team honors on the list of all-league selections.
-That marked the first time in which UCLA’s program had four or more all-league honorees since the 2012-13 (in the Pac-12 Conference).
+Ereño and Morales (first team) joined teammates Kyle An and Baylor Larrabee (second team) as All-Big Ten Conference selections in 2025.
+That marked the first time in UCLA had four or more all-league honorees since 2012-13, competing in the Pac-12 Conference.

 Glancing at UCLA’s career record book, Morales and Ereño concluded their collegiate careers ranking second and third, respectively, in scoring average – Morales at 71.22 through 116 rounds, and Ereño at 71.32 over 133 rounds.
 Ereño graduated from UCLA with the highest number of career under par rounds (63), with Morales ranking third on that career list (57 rounds).
 Morales posted a single-season school record scoring average in 2023-24 (69.91), while Ereño followed in the No. 2 spot in 2024-25 with an average of 70.23.
 Ereño and Morales tied for the school single-season record for rounds in the 60s – Ereño with 19 rounds in 2024-25, and Morales having equaled that number in 2023-24.